mtsgi/kish/README.md

 # kish
-kish is Powerful Shell Script for kit.
+kish is Powerful Shell for kit.